Wilson-Think-Tank/radial_profile/README.md

 # Radio Profile Utilities

 Generate ellipses/annuli to create radial profile plots of radio or other wavelength data.
-Includes support for high-inclination galaxies.
+Includes support for high-inclination galaxies and directional radial profiles.

 There may be bugs or other unexpected behaviour, in which case just ping me on Slack or send an email to [isaac.cheng.ca@gmail.com](mailto:isaac.cheng.ca@gmail.com).
 Also let me know if there are typos in any documentation.

+Currently, the documentation for directional radial profiles is really sparse.
+I will finish the docstrings eventually.
+Until then, just ping me if you have difficulty using or understanding the directional radial profiles.

 ## Requirements